Frequently Asked Questions

 However, the fire caused significant damage to the No. 2 control room building roof structure, and the related equipment used to clean coke oven gases, known as vacuum machines.
 This prevented us from restarting those processes.

-The part of No. 2 control room that was affected by the fire is about the size of a football field.
-Portions of the building’s roof and supporting structure were significantly damaged and presented a safety risk.
-After a complete and thorough review of the structural safety of the building and as soon as the area was cleared for entry on Tuesday, Jan.
+The control room that was affected by the fire is about the size of a football field.
+Portions of its roof and supporting structure were significantly damaged and presented a safety risk.
+As soon as that area was cleared for entry on Tuesday, Jan.
 8, a comprehensive safety and fire investigation team that included an independent fire investigator began their work.
-It has been determined that the fire originated from a mechanical failure in the C-521 vacuum machine area; however, what caused that failure and the mechanism of the fire has not yet been determined and is still under investigation.
+It has been determined that the fire originated from a mechanical failure in the C-521 vacuum machine area, however, what caused that failure is still being investigated by the experts.

 12/26/2018 – 10 a.m. – 79 ppb